Ria Bancroft: Career

 After receiving recognition for her work, Bancroft became increasingly involved in art education and delivered a number of talks and lectures.
 In 1971 she accepted a position as art teacher at Xavier College, a boys' High School.
 In 1974 she resigned the position to focus on her art.

 In addition to her public works, notable works by Ban include Rocking Horse (1963) and Unicycle No 2.
 Her final piece, a life size portrait of the Russian writer Alexander Solzhenitsyn, was completed in 1992.

 In 1998 the Robert McDougall Art Gallery held a posthumous exhibition of Bancroft's work entitled, Ria Bancroft: Three Decades of Sculpture.
-A biography of her life, No Ordinary Woman: A Biography of Ria Bancroft, was written by her daughter Peb Simmons.
+A biography of her life, No Ordinary Woman: A Biography of Ria Bancroft, was written by her daughter Peb Simmons and published in 1997.

 Her work is held in the collection of the Suter Te Aratoi O Whakatū gallery and Christchurch Art Gallery Te Puna o Waiwhetu.

 Public works

 Bancroft received many public commissions in New Zealand including: